ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/user.md

 -   `NONE` — This user can grant privileges to none.

 You can exclude any user or role by using the `EXCEPT` expression.
 For example, `CREATE USER user1 GRANTEES ANY EXCEPT user2`.
 It means if `user1` has some privileges granted with `GRANT OPTION` it will be able to grant those privileges to anyone except `user2`.
+If `AS {USER|ROLE|BOTH}` is not used and a user and a role with the same name exist, only the user will be affected.

 ## Examples